An introduction to brand storytelling

 Increasingly, digital storytelling is being used by brands for their content marketing and brand storytelling — especially brands that are focusing on high-quality, high-impact content.
 The techniques of digital storytelling — including scroll-based animation, rich multimedia, and parallax scrolling — are being used by successful brands to keep the reader's attention, generate an emotional response, and encourage them to take further action.

-A great example of these techniques in action is this story from NBC News on highway inequality.
+A great example that brands can borrow of these techniques in action is this story from NBC News on highway inequality.
 This story mixes statistics with audio, video, and photography to create an immersive reading experience for NBC News' audience.
 In one section of the story, the reader is shown how demographics in a neighbourhood have shifted with highway construction.
 While they're reading, they can interact with each graphic by scrolling:

 Digital content like this allows the reader to become immersed in the story.
 And the best part is that while some digital stories are built by teams of developers and web designers, others are made using no-code (or code-optional) platforms, such as Shorthand.